pierreroth64/loraboard/README.md

 Once the gateway is configured, you should be able to setup your [loriot.io](http://www.loriot.io) sample app and see the LoRa frames conming in.

 The last thing to do is to create a [PubNub](http://www.pubnub.com) channel to publish to.
-You can then configure the lorio app to publish data to PubNub (PubNub is one of the possible outputs).
+You can then configure the loriot app to publish data to PubNub (PubNub is one of the possible outputs).

 Here you are: your LoRaMote device is pushing its data to the PubNub service!
 You just have to subscribe to the correct channel to receive this data.